Proto:Daikatana (Windows)/MPlayer Demo

 Alternate difficulty names not seen in the final game.

-A listing for the Siren enemy that was briefly mentioned in the Pre-Alpha's world.dll file.
-It shows she was developed farther than the Pre-Alpha before being scrapped.
+A listing for the Siren enemy that was briefly mentioned in the Pre-Alpha's world.dll file, indicating that she was worked on a bit more before being scrapped.

 10 Ammo for Midas Golden Grasp. ammo_pyrite